Build a receiver

 level: debug

-Note: here we use the insecure flag in the otlp exporter config for simplicity; you should use TLS certificates for secure communication or mTLS for mutual authentication when running the Collector in production, by following this guide.
+Note: Here, we use the insecure flag in the otlp exporter config for simplicity; you should use TLS certificates for secure communication or mTLS for mutual authentication when running the Collector in production, by following this guide.

-In order to verify that the Collector is properly set up, run this command:
+To verify that the Collector is properly set up, run this command:

 ./otelcol-dev/otelcol-dev --config config.yaml

-The output might look like this:
+The output may look like this:

 2023-11-08T18:38:37.183+0800 info service@v0.88.0/telemetry.go:84 Setting up own telemetry...